fastrgv/AdaVenture/README.md

 Open a commandline terminal, and cd to the install directory, and type:

-adaventure64.bat (Windows 64-bit)
+adaventureW64.bat (Windows 64-bit)

 adaventure_gnu (Linux)

-adaventure_osx (Mac) [ "adaventure_osx 0" indicates using Low-Dpi video mode; default=High-Dpi ]
+adaventure_osx (Mac) [ "adaventure_osx 0" indicates forcing Low-Dpi video mode; default=High-Dpi ]
-	note that Low-Dpi should be used if graphic response is poor.
+	note that Low-Dpi should be used if graphics are jerky.

 **OSX note: When resuming a game, there seems to be a quirk with window focus that requires a deliberate cursor-click on the saved-games window prior to selection.
 Not a big problem if you're expecting it.**